Jimut123/jimutmap/CONTRIBUTING.md

 - [ ] Provide in-code review comments on GitHub to highlight specific LOC if deemed necessary.
 - [ ] Please provide snapshots if deemed necessary.
 - [ ] Update readme if required.

+### TODO

+There are various developments that needs to be done in this project.
+Please [check TODO](https://github.com/Jimut123/jimutmap/blob/master/TODO.md) if you are willing to contribute in this repository.